Tinkerforge/generators/delphi/readme.txt

 ===================================

-The Delphi/Lazarus bindings allow you to control Tinkerforge Bricks and Bricklets from your Delphi/Lazarus program.
+The Delphi/Lazarus bindings allow you to control Tinkerforge Bricks and Bricklets from your Delphi/Lazarus programs.
 This ZIP file contains:

  source/   -- source code of the bindings examples/ -- examples for every Brick and Bricklet